Musical Instruments

 … he entered the town amid the braying of trumpets, the beating of drums, and the shrill piping of fifes and penny whistles …

-Compilations of Irish and Scottish traditional music began to name the flageolet shortly after the initial printed evidence of its English form (discussed in the preceding post).
-The first such collection I know of was published ca. 1804.
+Compilations of Irish and Scottish traditional music began to name the closely related, if not identical, “flageolet” shortly after the initial printed evidence of its English form.
+This was derived from a French form of the so-named instrument (discussed in the preceding post), in turn developed during the 16th century from what is likely to have been the tin whistle as it appears in the customs documents.
+The first such collection I know of was published in the midst of the preceding references, ca. 1800.

 The penny whistle is firmly connected with rural Irish musical practice in a report about an election campaign in Tipperary, in the 14 August 1837 issue of the Dublin newspaper The Freeman’s Journal.
 The occasional appearance of a penny whistle may suggest that it had been accepted by these musicians more recently than the other instruments.